swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Store the PAT as a CI/CD Variable by going to **Settings > CI/CD** from the left sidebar of your GitLab project.
 Select **Variables** and select **Add variable**.
 Create a new variable named `CML_PAT_TOKEN` with the PAT value as its value.
 Check the _"Mask variable"_ box, uncheck _"Protect variable"_ and save the variable by selecting "Add variable".

-#### Update the workflow
+#### Update GitLab CI configuration file

 The new "report" job is responsible for reporting the results of the model evaluation and comparing it with the main branch.

-This job is triggered only when a pull request is opened.
+This job is triggered only when a merge request is opened and all future commits made to it.

-The job checks out the repository, downloads the evaluation results, sets up DVC and CML in the container, creates a report using the data obtained from the training job, and finally publishes the report as a pull request comment.
+The job checks out the repository, downloads the evaluation results, sets up DVC and CML, creates a report using the data obtained from the training job, and finally publishes the report as a merge request comment.

 Update the `.gitlab-ci.yml` file.

 ```yaml
 stages: